 All students accepted into the NCBNP are sent documentation and information regarding immunization policies.
-Once accepted to the Program, all students must submit:
+Once accepted into the Program, all students must submit:

-- record of immunization status.
-Current status for the following immunizations is strongly recommended: diphtheria, tetanus, poliomyelitis, measles, mumps, rubella, hepatitis B and varicella.
-A Mantoux test (PPD) for tuberculosis is also strongly recommended.
+- A record of immunization status.
+The following immunizations are strongly recommended and the current status of each is to be submitted: - Diphtheria, tetanus, poliomyelitis, measles, mumps, rubella, hepatitis B and varicella. - · A Mantoux test (PPD) for tuberculosis. - Meningococcal C conjugate for those born on or after January 1, 1988. - · Yearly Influenza vaccine.
+Submission deadline to be announced annually based on release date of vaccine.

 Completed immunization forms must be submitted to the Admissions Office at the institution the student is currently attending prior to Sept 30 in the first year of attendance.
-Failure to do so may result in the student not being allowed to practice in the clinical setting. - documentation of CPR certification, level C, which must be maintained throughout the program.
-Proof of CPR certification must be submitted prior to commencement of classes. - CPR must be recertified every two years regardless of expiry date on the card.
+Failure to do so may result in the student not being allowed to practice in the clinical setting.

+- Documentation of CPR certification, level C, which must be successfully maintained throughout the program.
+Proof of CPR certification (and re-certification, as needed) must be submitted prior to commencement of classes. - CPR must be recertified every two years regardless of expiry date on the card.